Aleph-Alpha/pharia-kernel-sdk-py/README.md

 ## Deploying Skills

 Pharia Skill is provided as a tool for deploying Skills.
 For deployment, you need to set the `JFROG_USER` and `JFROG_TOKEN` environment variables in your environment.
-You also need to set `SKILL_REGISTRY_USER`, `SKILL_REGISTRY_PASSWORD`, `SKILL_REGISTRY`, and `SKILL_REPOSITORY`.
-The gitlab token must have access to the registry where the skill is deployed to.
+The `JFROG_USER` is your email address.
+The `JFROG_TOKEN` can be created in the JFrog UI in your personal settings.
+You also need to set `SKILL_REGISTRY_USER`, `SKILL_REGISTRY_TOKEN`, `SKILL_REGISTRY`, and `SKILL_REPOSITORY`.
+The token must have access to the registry where the skill is deployed to.
 We have setup a [playground](https://gitlab.aleph-alpha.de/engineering/pharia-kernel-playground) to deploy to, so you can set the variables to

 ```shell
 SKILL_REGISTRY=registry.gitlab.aleph-alpha.de